 For projects that include events please refer to the Birmingham City Council outdoor event organisers guide.
-This guide has helpful information about legislation, licences, permissions and www.birmingham.gov.uk/downloads/file/267/outdoor event organisers guide
+This guide has helpful information about legislation, licences, permissions and general event management.
+A lot of the information is also relevant to all event management outside and indoors. birmingham.gov.uk/downloads/file/267/outdoor\event\organisers\guide